 Italy Citizenship by Descent Application Process

 Once the documents have been gathered, the application process can begin.
 However, special circumstances such as applying through a maternal line before 1948 or if an ancestor naturalized in another country, may require additional steps.
-The application must be submitted to the Italian Consulate if you reside abroad or to the Municipality of residence if you are living in Italy.
+The application must be submitted to the local Italian Consulate if you reside abroad or to the Municipality of residence if you are living in Italy.

-- Determine eligibility: Ensure you meet the requirements for citizenship by descent, which generally means you have an Italian parent or grandparent who did not renounce their citizenship and whose lineage is intact.
+Ensure you meet the requirements for citizenship by descent, which generally means you have an Italian parent or grandparent who did not renounce their citizenship and whose lineage is intact.

-- Gather required documents: Collect official documents proving your Italian ancestry.
+Collect official documents proving your Italian descent.

-- Translate and legalize documents: All foreign documents must be translated into Italian and legalized with either a consular stamp or an apostille, depending on the country.
+All foreign documents must be translated into Italian and legalized with either a consular stamp or an apostille, depending on the country.

-- Submit application: File your application at the Italian consulate in your home country or directly in Italy, if you live there.
+File your application at the Italian consulate in your home country or directly in Italy, if you live there.
 The consulate or municipality will check your documents and assess your eligibility.

-- Receive citizenship: If approved, you’ll be granted Italian citizenship, which may include the ability to obtain an Italian passport.
+If approved, you’ll be granted Italian citizenship, which may include the ability to obtain an Italian passport.

 How much does it cost to get Italian Citizenship by Descent?

 The cost of obtaining Italian citizenship by descent can vary depending on where you apply and the specific circumstances of your case.
 As of January 1st, 2025, the administrative fee for applying for Italian citizenship by descent (iure sanguinis) is €600.
+In addition to this fee, you may also incur other costs, such as:

 - Consular fees: When applying through an Italian consulate, additional fees may apply, ranging from €250 to €300 per person, depending on the consulate.